ArfatSalman/formik/README.md

 #### Avoiding new functions in render

-If for a any reason you wish to avoid creating new functions on each render, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element:
+If for any reason you wish to avoid creating new functions on each render, I suggest treating React Native's `<TextInput/>` as if it were another 3rd party custom input element: